xSke/blaseball-site-files/data/glossary.md

 ## Flinch
 - A curse resulting in the inability to swing until a strike has been thrown in the At Bat.

+## Flooding
+- Weather.
+- A surge of Immateria.
+- A Fan-made crisis.

 ## Flute
 - A Snack that allows a Fan to change their favorite Team.